corsali/data-graph/README.md

 ### Adding services

+To see an example of adding a new data source, see [this PR adding sleep data](https://github.com/corsali/data-graph/pull/40).

 - Create properly named service folder inside `server/api`.
 - Create properly named service folder inside `server/domain`.
 - Copy `index.ts` from `templates/api` into `server/api/<SERVICE_NAME>` and follow the instructions inside the file.